Pardo has released a wide range of new renderings and additional details of the forthcoming Pardo GT52 ahead of its Cannes 2022 debut.

 The aim was to give buyers more space and comfort than the Open range but without sacrificing performance.

-We’ll have to wait for a sea trial to see if they’ve achieved the latter but they’ve succeeded in the former, thanks to some creative thinking.
+We’ll have to wait for a sea trial to see if they’ve achieved the latter but they’ve certainly succeeded in the former.

 The owner’s suite is forward, with an offset bed, and the twin guest cabin and day heads are to starboard.
 Unusually for a boat this size, there’s also a small single crew cabin.